tredontho/purescript-book/text/chapter3.md

 Substituting `$` for parens is usually easier to type and (arguably) easier to read.
 A mnemonic to remember the meaning of this symbol is to think of the dollar sign as being drawn from two parens that are also being crossed-out, suggesting the parens are now unnecessary.

-Note that `$` isn't special syntax that's hardcoded into the language.
+Note that `$` isn't a special syntax hardcoded into the language.
 It's simply the infix operator for a regular function called `apply`, which is defined in `Data.Function` as follows:

 ```haskell
 apply :: forall a b. (a -> b) -> a -> b